Stillness is not dependent on the mind being silent.

 If this scenario resonates with you, join the club!
 The misconception that meditation requires a completely silent mind is a major roadblock for many beginners.

 So please don’t make the absence of thought your goal during meditation, that is a battle that you can only lose.
 We don’t have to try and stop the thinking, but with practice we can more easily slip below the surface of the thinking and find that, “I am not these thoughts.
-I am what is below the thinking.”
+I am the consciousness that can watch the thinking.”

-Silence is that place of pure potential from where everything arises.
+Silence is that place of pure potential from where all possibilities arise.

 “Silence and stillness are not states and therefore cannot be produced or created.
 Silence is the non-state in which all states arise and subside.
 Silence, stillness and awareness are not states and can never be perceived in their totality as objects.
 Silence is itself the eternal witness without form or attributes.
 As you rest more profoundly as the witness, all objects take on their natural functionality, and awareness becomes free of the mind’s compulsive contractions and identifications.
 It returns to its natural non-state of Presence.” – Adyashanti